-international interoperability aspects of potential U.S. privacy policy.
+- 2. The National Telecommunications and Information Administration (NTIA) is developing a set of privacy principles to guide a domestic legal and policy approach.
+The NITA sought public comment on a proposed set of "user-centric privacy outcomes" and a set of high-level goals.90 - 3.
+The International Trade Administration (ITA) engages with foreign governments and international organizations such as APEC.
+ITA is focusing on the international interoperability aspects of potential U.S. privacy policy.
 ITA's role is to ensure that the NIST and NTIA approaches are consistent with U.S. international policy objectives, including TPA, and principles, such as the OECD framework and APEC CBPRs.

-Like the EU and China, Commerce is seeking input through a public- and private-sector consultation process.
-However, unlike the EU or China, Commerce is expecting to create a voluntary privacy framework.
-Some observers question whether the Commerce approach is sufficient to result in strong privacy protections if it is not backed up by congressional action and federal legislation.79
+Unlike the EU or China, the Commerce initiatives create a voluntary privacy framework and principles to enable communication and best practices but not enforceable rules.
+The emerging Commerce tools are intended to work in different regulatory contexts, and are not meant to be a substitute for potential federal (or state) legislation or rule-making.
+Some observers question whether the Commerce approach is sufficient to result in strong privacy protections if it is not backed up by congressional action and federal legislation.91